neonkingfr/silvercommerce-bulk-pricing/README.md

 Adds custom pricing to products based on the quantity of products added to an order.

+*NOTE* v2 of this module heavily re-writes v1.
+There is a migration script that migrates data from v1, but it is advised that you double check your pricing brackets before upgrading a live site.

 ## Installation

 Install this via composer: